 Exhibit 300A is designed to coordinate OMB's collection of agency information for its reports to Congress, as required by the Federal Acquisition Streamlining Act of 1994 (FASA, Title V) and Clinger-Cohen Act of 1996.
-The business case (Exhibit 300A) for investment should demonstrate support for the mission statements, long-term goals and objectives, and annual performance plans developed pursuant to the GPRA-MA.
+The business case (Exhibit 300A) for investment should demonstrate support for the mission statements, long-term goals and objectives, and annual performance plans developed pursuant to the Government Performance and Results Act - Modernization Act (GPRA-MA) of 2010.
 Exhibit 300B establishes reporting requirements through the IT Dashboard to ensure the proper execution of those investments against the established performance plans.